ema-12-martins/ema-12-martins/README.md

 # Hi 👋

-Hi, my name is Ema, and I am currently in the first year of my Master's in Informatics and Computing Engineering at FEUP.
+Hi, my name is Ema, and I am currently in the second year of my Master's in Informatics and Computing Engineering at FEUP.
 I hold a Bachelor's degree in Informatics Engineering from the University of Minho, as well as a Bachelor's degree in Biomedical Engineering from the same university.
 I am a member of Literanua, a university musical group (Tuna), and also part of the  Classical and Popular Choir of the Orfeão Universitário do Porto.
 I love reading and swimming.

 <section>
   <h2 align="center">GitHub Stats</h2>